 Optionally, an unusual background can be selected from a list of 64 choices for a newly created character.
 Some backgrounds are only available to certain races or genders.
 Each background provides various bonuses and penalties themed around a snippet of character lore.
 Some backgrounds are simple, such as Snake Handler: growing up around venomous snakes earns such a character a bonus to poison resistance and a penalty to Beauty (due to bite scars).
 Other backgrounds are much more elaborate, such as Frankenstein Monster: after being reanimated from an amalgam of salvaged body parts, this character has escaped the mad scientist's lab, leaving them with huge bonuses to Strength, Constitution, and elemental resistances, but an even larger penalty to Dexterity, no starting money, and only barely able to speak intelligibly.

 Primary Character Attributes

 There are the statistics that all races share and can be altered by the choice of race, background, and by the player during creation.

-- Strength (ST): Raw muscle that determines anything strength related from being able to wield certain weapons to how much a character can carry in their pockets.
+- Strength (ST): Raw muscle that determines anything strength related, from being able to wield certain weapons to how much a character can carry in their pockets.
+Also improves hit points.

-- Constitution (CN): This determines how tired a character can get, how quickly they heal, and their resistance to poisons.
+- Constitution (CN): This determines how fatigued a character can get, how quickly they heal, and their resistance to poisons.

-- Perception (PE): How alert a character is and how well they can use it with ranged weapons, affecting their aim.
+- Perception (PE): How alert a character is to spotting things like traps, and how well they can aim with ranged weapons.

 - Willpower (WP): Mental toughness.
-Determines spell availability, how well a character can haggle, contributes to hit points, resistances, and hit points.
-Fatigue is also affected by this statistic.
+Determines spell availability, how well a character can haggle, and contributes to hit points, fatigue, and resistances.

 - Charisma (CH): Your character's personality and charm.
 Affects your ability to persuade others and how many NPCs are willing to follow you into death.